-I make once fired slip decorated earthenware for cooking and serving.
-Most of the ware is thrown on a momentum wheel but I also slab build dishes, spoon rests and other functional items My practice focuses on everyday use of studio pottery.
-Pots are decorated with a variety of fruit and vegetables such as peas, beetroot, and leeks as well as fruits such as pears lemons fish and birds.
+Josie Walter make once-fired slip-decorated earthernware for cooking and serving.
+Most of her wares are thrown on a momentum wheel, but she also slab builds dishes, spoon rests and other functional items.
+Most of her practice focuses on the every day use of studio pottery.
+Josie’s dishes and plates are mainly decorated with a variety of her favourite fruits and vegetables, such as peas, beetroot, leeks, pears and lemons, as well as fish and birds.

-For the last twenty years I have worked in a purpose built workshop next to my house that overlooks the vegetable garden and the wonderful view of the valley beyond.
+For the last twenty years Josie has worked in a purpose built workshop next to her house in Derbyshire, overlooking her vegetable garden and a wonderful view of the valley beyond.